WildCoastSolutions/CommandLine/README.md

 using namespace Wild::CommandLine;
 using namespace std;

-// This is a simple app that adds or subtracts using
+// This is a simple video transcoding app example
-// two numbers provided on the command line
-// Sample command line - maths.exe -a 3 -b 5 --operation add
+// Sample command line: transcode input.mp4 -b 1024 -r 1080p output.mp4

 int main(int argc, char* argv[])
 {
-    // Setup args that this application supports,
+    // Setup args that this application supports, in this case it is a simple video transcoding app
-    Args args({
+    // It takes an input file, a new bitrate and resolution, and writes to the given output file Args args({
+        // The order of Flags and Options given on the command line doesn't matter
+        // The order of PositionalArgs only matters relative to other PositionalArgs

+        // A PositionalArg has no letter or name associated with it, it is assigned
+        // by virtue of where it appears on the command line.
+        PositionalArg("input", "Input video file path"),
+        PositionalArg("output", "Output video file path"),

-        // name, letter, description
+        // Flag - name, letter, description
         Flag("version", "v", "Display version information"),
-        Flag("please", "p", "The magic word", Flag::Is::Required),
+        Flag("debug", "d", "Print debug information"),

-        // name, letter, description, whether required
+        // Option - name, letter, description, whether it is required or not
-        Arg("number-a", "a", "First number", Arg::Is::Required),

-        // name, letter, description, default value
-        Arg("number-b", "b", "Second number", "4"),
+        // An option is generally not required, but this is possible when you want to be name the required option rather
+        // than use a positional argument with no name Option("bitrate", "b", "Bitrate of output video in Kbps", Is::Required),

-        // name, letter, description, possible values, default value
-        // setting a default value means it's optional on the command line) Arg("operation", "o", "Operation to use", { "add", "subtract" }, "add") });
+        // name, letter, description, possible values, default value (setting a default value means it's optional on the command line)
+        Option("resolution", "r", "Resolution of output video", { "720p", "1080p" }, "720p"),
+    });

+    // E.g. transcode.exe input.mp4 -b 1024 -r 1080p output.mp4

     // Args fail to parse with an error message when the syntax is bad if (!args.Parse(argc, argv))
     {
-        // Usage prints out how to use and the available options cout << args.Usage(string(argv[0])) << endl;
+        cout << args.Usage(argv[0]);
         return;
     }